RORA Elevation: Elevation's impact

-STBVQ Rubens RC – Rubens, one of the most used red-carrier bulls of the last century, is the sire of 2 very important red show cows.
+STBVQ Rubens RC – Rubens, one of the most used red-carrier bulls of the twentieth century, is the sire of 2 very important red show cows.
 Lavender Ruby Redrose-Red (EX-96) was Supreme Champion of the World Dairy Expo in 2005.
 Redrose has sampled many red sons during her career.
 The other one is Scarlet-Summer RB Gwendelyn EX-95 who was the 2010 Holstein USA Star of the Breed.
 Rubens also has many red sons and probably the best one currently is Valleyriver Ruben Redman-Red.
 Rubens comes from the family of C Glenridge Citation Roxy (EX-97) nominated twice as Queen of the Breed by The Holstein World.

 TCET Lyster – A high type bull that produced many show cows is Lyster.
 His most famous daughter is currently Blondin Lyster Beauty.
 Lyster hasn't succeeded as a sire of sons, but has produced many show cows.